 Basically, none of the arguments about legal consequences from ignoring the ruling seem to have any substance.
 It’s remotely possible that Britain might get thrown of the Tuna Commission, I suppose.

-There is one organization that takes international law very seriously and could in theory cause problems for the U.K.: the European Court of Justice.
-For example, the European Court of Justice (ECJ) recently annuled parts of the 2019 fishing and trade agreements with Morocco because it didn’t recognize Western Sahara as part of the kingdom.
-Now the European Commission needs to either figure out how to identify products from Western Sahara as different from the rest of Morocco or figure out how to satisfy the ECJ’s requirement that the “people” of Western Sahara — i.e., the original inhabitants before Morocco invaded — will get the lion’s share of the benefits.
+There is one organization that takes international law very seriously and could in theory cause Britain problems: the European Court of Justice.
+For example, the European Court of Justice (ECJ) recently annuled parts of the 2019 fishing and trade agreements with Morocco because it didn’t recognize Western Sahara as part of the Kingdom of Morocco.

-But needless to say, this wouldn’t be a problem for the U.K., since the BIOT is host to a military base and exports basically nothing.
+Needless to say, this wouldn’t be a problem for the U.K., since the BIOT is host only to a military base and exports basically nothing to Europe or anywhere else.
+A case couldn’t come before the ECJ since the territory doesn’t trade with Europe.

-Turkey, France, the U.S. of A., Morocco, Israel, all these places are in violation of World Court decisions or General Assembly resolutions.
-None of it matters.
-The only international body whose decisions matter is the European Union matters, but that is because the E.U. is a legalistic confederation of states and not just a garden-variety international organization like the U.N. or the Tuna Commission.
+Moreover, Turkey, France, the U.S. of A., Morocco, and Israel are all in violation of World Court decisions or General Assembly resolutions.
+(This is list is not comprehensive.)
+None of it matters much.
+The only international body whose legal decisions matter is the European Union, but that is because the E.U. is a law-based confederation of states and not just a garden-variety international organization like the U.N. or the Tuna Commission.1

-In conclusion, the U.K. appears to have been under zero zip zilch nada cero actual pressure to comply with the World Court advisory decision.
+In conclusion, the U.K. appears to have been under zero zip zilch nada cero real pressure to comply with the World Court advisory decision.

 So if Mauritius, say, tried to use its notional control over fishing rights to permit Chinese spy ships to get closer to the base than they can currently get (which is actually pretty damn close) then Washington would nudge our British satrapy colony satellite special friend ally to exercise that clause (or just do it ourselves, come on people, we invaded Panama) and that would be that.

-I would say more but the President is speaking, so I will stop.
+I am tempted to say more but the President is speaking, so it is a good time to stop.